Bachelor of Engineering (Civil) (Honours)

 Civil engineers are concerned with the design, construction and improvement of our built environment.
 This degree provides you with the technical expertise and management skills needed to plan, design, construct and maintain facilities such as buildings, bridges, dams, water supply systems, waste treatment systems, road and rail networks, and air and sea ports.
 You will gain comprehensive civil engineering theory as well as hands-on practical work and real-life projects to get you job-ready or use the course as a pathway into research or further learning.

-At the completion of the Bachelor of Engineering (Civil) (Honours) course, graduates should be able to demonstrate the attainment of the following Civil Swinburne Engineering Competencies, required for external professional recognition:
+At the completion of the Bachelor of Engineering (Civil Engineering) / Bachelor of Commerce course, graduates should be able to demonstrate the attainment of the following Civil Swinburne Engineering Competencies, required for external professional recognition:

 - K3 Discipline Specific: Proficiently applies advanced technical knowledge of Civil Engineering within that context

-- K4 Emerging Disciplinary Trends: Interprets and applies current or emerging knowledge from inside and outside Civil Engineering
+- K4 Emerging Disciplinary Trends: Proficiently applies research principles and methods on current or emerging complex problems of Civil Engineering.

 To qualify for the Bachelor of Engineering (Civil) (Honours), students must complete a total of 400 credit points (32 credit bearing units and 2 non-credit point units), as follows: